Home Field Service Management Job Management

 On the other hand, project management deals with the broader picture.
 It’s typically used for complex, long-term endeavors with multiple phases and resources.
 In the field service realm, this might involve a massive infrastructure overhaul.

-The Role of The Job Manager
+The Role of the Job Manager in Efficient Job Management

 We refer to individuals in charge of job management as the job manager or coordinator.
 This role is pivotal in field service settings, and here’s why.